hanabi/hanabi.github.io/Reference.md

 * The following *Finesses* and *Bluffs* are triggered by performing a suboptimal clue or by picking a strange choice for a clue.

-#### The Declined 5's Finesse

-* The *5's Chop Move* is typically used to save a 5 and a critical non-5 at the same time.
-This is very efficient, because it saves both cards with one clue instead of having to spend two clues.
-* So, when a player has this strategy available, but instead declines to do it and clues the critical card on chop directly (without touching any other cards), then this is quite strange.
-* In this situation, the player must be trying to communicate something extra.
-Similar to an *Occupied Finesse*, the player is trying to signal that this seemingly innocent *Save Clue* is actually a *Play Clue* instead.
-Someone on the team must have the cards to make this critical card playable.
-* In some situations, the blind-player may have to defer playing into the *Finesse* and instead give a *5 Save* to the player with the (now) unsafe chop.
-If they do, then this is not a problem - the clue receiver can retroactively determine that a *Declined 5's Finesse* has occurred and should not *Stomp* on the *Finesse*.

 #### The Suboptimal Save Prompt & The Suboptimal Save Finesse & The Suboptimal Save Bluff

 * If the other copy of a card is in the trash already, then the remaining copy needs to be saved.
 These cards are allowed to be saved with either a color clue or a number clue.